business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Ideally, accounting and invoicing software should integrate with applications your business already uses.
 To learn more, read our reviews of the best accounting and invoicing software to find a solution that meets your needs and budget.

-2. Outsource business functions.
+2. Outsource business functions to reduce operational costs.

 Finding an outsourcing partner for secondary business functions is another smart way to reduce operational costs.
 Outsourcing helps keep your organization slim while lowering payroll costs.
 Instead of diverting your focus and effort to manage nonessential tasks, you’ll be able to devote your time to revenue-generating activities.

-Here are some services that may lend themselves to successful outsourcing.
+Here are some services that may lend themselves to successful outsourcing:

 • IT support activities: If you only have a handful of computer systems to manage, you don’t necessarily need an in-house team of hardware specialists.
 Computers don’t crash every other day, but when they do, a service center in your area can help.
-Besides fixing your computers, an outsourced IT provider can offer several valuable services, including software installation, troubleshooting for performance issues, and routine system maintenance.
+Besides fixing your computers, an outsourced IT provider can offer several valuable services, including software installation, troubleshooting for performance issues and routine system maintenance.

 • Tax preparation: Preparing your annual tax return is one area where you don’t need dedicated employees throughout the year.
-Modern accounting programs can do much of the legwork to prepare for tax filing, and then you can send records and reports to an outside tax professional.
+Modern accounting programs can do much of the legwork to prepare for tax filing and then you can send records and reports to an outside tax professional.

 TipBottom line

-It may be a good idea to outsource HR functions if you spend too much time working on HR tasks and find you can’t quickly respond to changes your business growth incurs.
+It may be a good idea to outsource HR functions if you spend too much time working on HR tasks and find you can’t respond quickly to changes your business growth incurs.

-3. Make smarter hiring decisions.
+3. Make smarter hiring decisions to reduce operational costs.

-Here are a few areas where businesses often benefit from hiring freelancers.
+Here are a few areas where businesses often benefit from hiring freelancers:

 TipBottom line

-4. Negotiate with vendors.
+4. Negotiate with vendors to reduce operational costs.

 Are you paying the best possible prices for goods and services?
 Examine your operating expenses and see where you may be able to negotiate better rates.
-Consider the following factors.
+Consider the following factors:

 • Volume discounts: If you buy products or raw materials in bulk, you may be able to get a volume discount.